Finschia/finschia-sdk/CONTRIBUTING.md

 ## Forking

 Please note that Go requires code to live under absolute paths, which complicates forking.
-While my fork lives at `https://github.com/someone/lbm-sdk`, the code should never exist at `$GOPATH/src/github.com/someone/lbm-sdk`.
+While my fork lives at `https://github.com/someone/lfb-sdk`, the code should never exist at `$GOPATH/src/github.com/someone/lfb-sdk`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/line/lbm-sdk`, and do all the work there.
+Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/line/lfb-sdk`, and do all the work there.

 For instance, to create a fork and work on a branch of it, I would:

 - Create the fork on github, using the fork button.
-- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/line/lbm-sdk`)
+- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/line/lfb-sdk`)
 - `git remote rename origin upstream`
-- `git remote add origin git@github.com:someone/lbm-sdk.git`
+- `git remote add origin git@github.com:someone/lfb-sdk.git`

-Now `origin` refers to my fork and `upstream` refers to the lbm-sdk version.
+Now `origin` refers to my fork and `upstream` refers to the lfb-sdk version.
-So I can `git push -u origin master` to update my fork, and make pull requests to lbm-sdk from there.
+So I can `git push -u origin master` to update my fork, and make pull requests to lfb-sdk from there.
 Of course, replace `someone` with your git handle.

 To pull in updates from the origin repo, run